chinamike65/hugo-tuolesi/content/book3/book3en.md

 I will save all sentient beings."

-Therefore, after becoming a Buddha, he will surely come to save us.
+Therefore, after becoming a Buddha, he will surely come to help us.

-When the blessings of human beings are very great, the Buddha can manifest himself in person to save sentient beings; when the blessings of people are small and greed, hatred and delusion are very great, even if the Buddha appears, sentient beings will not be able to see it.
+When the blessings of human beings are very great, the Buddha can manifest himself in person to save sentient beings; when the blessings of people are small and greed, hatred and delusion are very great, even if the Buddha appears, sentient beings will not be able to see him.

 So, what method is used to save sentient beings?
 The Buddha merged into the body of the master to save sentient beings.